berthojoris/gitlog-mcp/README.md

 ```

 ### 7. `generate_project_summary`
-Generate AI-powered project impact summary for recent commits.
+Generate AI-powered project impact summary with **real code analysis**.
+This tool analyzes actual code changes (diffs) instead of just commit messages to provide meaningful insights about what the code actually does and its impact on the project.

+**Enhanced Features:**
+- **Real Code Analysis**: Analyzes actual diff content, not just commit messages
+- **Code Impact Assessment**: Explains what the code changes will accomplish
+- **Functionality Analysis**: Identifies features, bug fixes, refactoring, and improvements
+- **English Language Output**: Provides summaries in English for better accessibility

 **Parameters:**
 - `commitCount` (number, optional): Number of recent commits to analyze (1-50, default: 10)
 - `outputFile` (string, optional): Custom filename for summary

+**Output Format:**
+Each commit includes:
+- Full commit hash and metadata
+- **Summary**: Real analysis of code changes and their impact (not just commit messages)
+- **File changes**: List of modified, added, or deleted files

 **Example:**
 ```
-Generate project summary for the last 20 commits
+Generate project summary for the last 20 commits with real code analysis
 ```

 ## Usage Examples